renaissancenerd/renaissancenerd.github.io/index.md

 </p>

 <p>
-  I like to think about pure mathematics, programming language design and compilers (among other things).
+  I like to think about pure mathematics, theoretical computer science and programming (among other things).
 Every now and then, I <a href="https://renaissancenerdblog.wordpress.com/">blog</a> about those things.
 It helps me think and learn more clearly.
 </p>

 <p>My CV is available upon request.</p>